lyndon025/playtested/src/content/article/2023-02-09-a-mindless-pixel-art-top-down-shooter--ailment-dead-standoff---full-review.md

 ---
-title: "A mindless pixel-art top down shooter | Ailment: dead standoff - Full Review"
+author: lyndonguitar
+category: Review
-description: "Ailment: dead standoff is a single-stick top down corridor shooter with retro pixel-art and an interesting story as a bonus.
-Of course, if you see the word “dead” in the title, it better include zombies, and it does — with a twist."
+description: 'Ailment: dead standoff is a single-stick top down corridor shooter with retro pixel-art and an interesting story as a bonus.
+Of course, if you see the word “dead” in the title, it better include zombies, and it does — with a twist.'
+featured: false
 pubDate: 2023-02-09
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "ailment:-dead-standoff-premium"]
+tags:
-featured: false
+- taptap
+- ailment:-dead-standoff-premium
-thumb: "/images/reviews/2023-02-09-a-mindless-pixel-art-top-down-shooter--ailment-dead-standoff---full-review-0.avif"
+thumb: /images/reviews/2023-02-09-a-mindless-pixel-art-top-down-shooter--ailment-dead-standoff---full-review-0.avif
+title: 'A mindless pixel-art top down shooter | Ailment: dead standoff - Full Review'
 ---

 <div class="gallery">